 So around September, when children go back to school and when potential buyers could be hoping to be in a new home before Christmas, you may find opportunity.

 Another thing to consider is how attractive your home may be at certain times in the year.
 In spring, when the weather is getting warmer, when trees and plants are flowering and potential buyers start thinking about summer barbecues, outdoor space and proximity to a beer garden, you may find your opportunities increase.
+Similarly if your house has a cosy living room with an open fire, people will probably find it more appealing in winter.

 Swimming among listings